asatarin/asatarin.github.io/talks/2022-02-formal-methods-at-amazon-s3.md

 production to replace the previous version.

 {% include timecode.html time="1:18" %}
-Overall, it's roughly a thousand forty thousand lines of code in Rust.
+Overall, it's roughly forty thousand lines of code in Rust.
 It has a concurrent implementation and it should provide crash consistency properties which complicates implementation and that's the goal of the kind of verifying that storage to check for those properties.